TheresaLui/SelfHelpContent_v2/articles/advisorrecommendation.keyvault.mhsm/recommendedbackup-public.md

 <properties
     pageTitle="Backup the Managed HSM Recommendation"
-    description="Return list of Managed HSM resources that haven't been backup from last 30 days" ms.author="mhsmdevs"
+    description="Return list of Managed HSM resources that haven't been backup from in 30 days" ms.author="mhsmdevs"
     articleId="38e27ecb-504e-4395-8df7-1a60d1552102_public"
     selfHelpType="advisorRecommendationMetadata"